-You have been using marketing strategy to get the traffic to your website and the number of visitors has gone up beyond your expectations.
+You have been using a marketing strategy to get traffic to your website, and the number of visitors has exceeded your expectations.
 Isn’t it wonderful?
 Your business is going uphill.
-However, your efforts never end here as the traffic is no use if it is not converting into sales.
+However, your efforts never end here, as the traffic is useless if not converted into sales.
 There is always room for improvement if people landing on your website are not making a purchase.

-You may have taken out 12-month loans, which is yet to be repaid.
-It is crucial that your business generates enough revenues to avoid falling in a debt web.
-It seems like a lot of hard work when it comes to eCommerce optimization, but a small tweak can upgrade your business within a few days.
+You may have taken out 12-month loans, which are yet to be repaid.
+Your business must generate enough revenue to avoid falling into a debt web.
+It seems like a lot of hard work regarding eCommerce optimization, but a small tweak can upgrade your business within a few days.

-eCommerce optimization is defined as using the right technique to improve the flaws lingering on your website.
-It is arduous to know where to start while there are several aspects of optimization.
-Sometimes online entrepreneurs change what was not necessary and eventually, the business turns to complete shambles.
+eCommerce optimization is using the right technique to improve the flaws lingering on your website.
+It is arduous to know where to start while there are several optimization aspects.
+Sometimes online entrepreneurs change what is unnecessary, and eventually, the business becomes shambles.